bbambi1/othello/README.md

-# Othello Game with AI Agents
+# Othello Tournament System

-A complete Othello/Reversi game implementation in modern C++17 with SFML graphics support and three different AI agents.
+A comprehensive Othello/Reversi tournament platform in modern C++17 with multiple AI agents, safety monitoring, and various tournament formats.

 ## Project Overview

-This project provides:
+This tournament system provides:
 - **Complete Othello game engine** with proper rules and validation
-- **Three AI agents** with different strategies
+- **Multiple AI agents** with different strategies and difficulty levels
-- **Modern GUI interface** with AI agent selection
+- **Tournament management** with Round Robin, Single Elimination, and Swiss System formats
+- **Safety monitoring** to prevent AI agents from crashing or exceeding time limits
-- **Easy-to-use interface** for both human and AI gameplay
+- **Modern GUI interface** for both gameplay and tournament management
+- **Comprehensive logging** and statistical analysis

 ## Quick Start